BristolCityCouncil/send/README.md

 More detailed information and guidance about how to use the Send application can be found here.
 [Send pages link TBC](https://www.bristol.gov.uk/resources-professionals/professionals-working-with-children-with-send)

+# Phase 2 additions

+- The overview page, added in phase 2, has links to the stages that should be completed.
+However we do not check if the SENDCo has worked through these phases before submission.
+The only requirment before submission currently is that the SENDCo has checked a box to confirm acceptance of terms and conditions.
+Expected in a phase 3 development would be the addition of status flags ('completed', 'In progress' etc) to guide the SENDCo through the stages of creating an assessment.
+- Provisions are now reviewed to remove duplicates on provisionReview.ftlh page.
+This also includes a calculation of the maximum funding that would be provided.
+This is calculated by the app, and the calculation includes weekly caps on the amount that can be requested.
+- Supporting documents can be uploaded.
+To enable uploads we added this package; uk.gov.bristol.send.fileupload.
+This is an adapatation of existing java code written by bcc developers for handling file uploads.
+File upload process includes virus scanning by sending to a ClamAV docker container on BCC network.
+With small coding changes this could be bypassed.
+(ClamAVConnector.java)
+- For the upload we use Microsoft GraphAPI to put the assessment and file uploads into a Sharepoint site on BCC sharepoint.
+(SharepointService.java).
+- On submission (submitYourApplication.ftlh) the app sends a confirmation email to the SENDCo.
+(EmailService.java)

 # Data structure